crabcamp/lexrank/README.rst

 Tests
 -----

-Tests are not supplied with the package, to rut them you need to clone the repository and install additional dependencies.
+Tests are not supplied with the package, to run them you need to clone the repository and install additional dependencies.

 .. code-block:: bash